isidore/MobProgrammingBook/manuscript/04_Closing a mobbing session.md

   * Use your whole space on the whiteboard or wall.

   * If you do not have enough space for the amount of stickies, don't worry.
-Just read them our loud and don't worry about the groupings.
+Just read them out loud and don't worry about the groupings.

   * If there is any confusion, this is the time to ask for clarification.

   * If you feel there is something to add or compliment or even dispel, you can do that while reading the sticky.

   * If a sticky opens a larger discussion, place it to the side and return to those stickies after going through all the rest.

   * After everything is done, it can be useful to circle and label 3-4 groupings that have emerged.

 ## Final thoughts